kachick/dotfiles/pkgs/fzf.md

 ## Traps

 - Cannot copy from preview window
+- `become` with `export -f the_func` is broken in darwin.
+Create another command and inejct it
 - [No feature to output only nth](https://github.com/junegunn/fzf/issues/1323)
 - [No multiple modifiers for binding](https://github.com/junegunn/fzf/pull/3996)